-To compensate for any errors in the linearity of the display temperature, the user can adjust the linearity using the 8 point adjustment curve for each furnace.
+To compensate for any errors in the Top and Bottom zone values, the user can adjust the linearity using the 8 point adjustment curve for each zone.
 See section below for details on how to do this.

-To change the Setpoint of the equipment:
+TO CHANGE THE SETPOINT OF THE EQUIPMENT

-- 1. From the ISOTECH homepage, press the SCROLL button once, this will highlight the SETPOINT ADJUST box. - Press the SCROLL button once more and this will allow adjustment of the setpoint via the UP/DOWN buttons. - 3.
-Scroll to the desired set point as described above. - 4.
-When the temperature is set, press the SCROLL button again to enter and save the setting. - 5.
-The equipment will now raise or lower the furnace temperature as required.
+1. From the ISOTECH homepage, press the SCROLL button once, this will highlight the SETPOINT ADJUST box.

+2. Press the SCROLL button once more and this will allow adjustment of the setpoint via the UP/DOWN buttons.

-How to globally change from °C to °F or Kelvin:
+3. Scroll to the desired set point as described above.

+4. When the temperature is set, press the SCROLL button again to enter and save the setting.

+5. The equipment will now raise or lower the furnace temperature as required.

+HOW TO CHANGE FROM °C TO °F OR KELVIN